- Search The Registry

 - My Account

-Carolyn Rodgers, an African American writer, poet, and educator, was born on this date in 1945.
+Carolyn Rodgers, a Black writer, poet, and educator, was born in 1945.

-Her poems include "Paper Soul" (1968) and "Songs of a Blackbird" (1969) which hold a strong thematic connection to the ideologies of Black revolutionary thought.
-Her works also include comments on the roles of women, female identity, and the relationships between mother and daughter.
-Following the puawblication and success of "Paper Soul," Rodgers was presented with the first Conrad Kent Rivers Memorial Fund Award (1968).
+Her poems include "Paper Soul" (1968) and "Songs of a Blackbird" (1969), which hold a strong thematic connection to the ideologies of Black revolutionary thought.
+Her works also include comments on women's roles, female identity, and the relationships between mother and daughter.
+Following the publication and success of "Paper Soul," Rodgers was presented with the first Conrad Kent Rivers Memorial Fund Award (1968).
 After the publication of "Songs of a Blackbird," Rodgers received the Poet Laureate Award from the Society of Midland Authors in 1970.
 Rodgers also received an award from the National Endowment of the Arts.
-Two other volumes of her poetry, "The Heart As Ever Green" (1978) and "how I got ovah" (1975) also shed light on these and other feminist issues.
+Two other volumes of her poetry, "The Heart As Ever Green" (1978) and "how I got ovah" (1975), also shed light on these and other feminist issues.

-Rodgers met one of her mentors, Hoyt Fuller, while working as a social worker at the YMCA (1963-1966).
-Rodgers exhibits clarity of expression and a respect for well-crafted language in her work, "how I got ovah: New and Selected Poems" (1975).
-Her work, "The Heart As Ever Green" (1978), incorporates themes of human dignity, feminism, love, black consciousness, and Christianity.
+Rodgers met one of her mentors, Hoyt Fuller, as a social worker at the YMCA (1963-1966).
+Rodgers exhibits clarity of expression and respect for well-crafted language in her work, "how I got ovah: New and Selected Poems" (1975).
+Her work, "The Heart As Ever Green" (1978), incorporates human dignity, feminism, love, Black consciousness, and Christianity themes.
 Rodgers has also published short stories such as "Blackbird in a Cage" (1967), "A Statistic, Trying to Make It Home" (1969), and "One Time" (1975).

-During her career she has taught at Columbia College (1968-1969); University of Washington (1970); Malcolm X Community College (1972); Albany State College (1972); and Indiana University (1973).
-She has also been a book critic for the Chicago Daily News and a columnist for the Milwaukee Courier.
+During her career, she has taught at Columbia College (1968-1969), University of Washington (1970); Malcolm X Community College (1972); Albany State College (1972); and Indiana University (1973).
+She has also been a Chicago Daily News book critic and a Milwaukee Courier columnist.
 In 1967, along with Haki R. Madhubuti, Johari Amini, and Roschell Rich, Rodgers helped found Third World Press, an outlet for African American literature.
 Rodgers is also a member of the Organization of Black American Culture, a group that promotes a city-wide impact on cultural activity in the arts.